wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 * What is the max number of Pods created by this cluster?
 * What is the max number of Services created by this cluster?

+## Bonus - Networking

+Inspect the `cluster.yaml` file to determine the network plugin used by the cluster.

+Generally, netwok plugin are configured using Custom Resource Definition - CRDs.
+Those CRDs are additional Kubernetes objects.
+To list the available resources on a cluster: `kubectl api-resources`
+### Overlay network.

+As seen, Calico is able to integrate or not overlays (IpInIP or VxLAN).

+In the `kube-system` namespace, look at the `ippools` and `configmap/calico-config` objects.

+* Is there an ovelay network?
+* Is BGP (BIRD) used?